-This register specifies the message buffer to use for storing messages accepted by acceptance filters 4-7 (see Register 21-11).
+This register is used to specify the message buffer to be used for storing messages accepted by acceptance filters 4-7 (see Register 21-11).
 This register is only accessible by the user application when the WIN bit is set (CiCTRL1<0> = 1).